 10 Things You Should Avoid Buying A Home Next To

-Buying a home in the right location is crucial.
+Buying a home in the right location matters more than almost any other decision you’ll make.
 After all, you can improve a home, but you can’t change where it’s located.
-When judging the location, you should start by looking at what is directly next door.
+When judging the location, start by looking at what is directly next door.
 Buying a home next to one of the following features could be something you regret.
-This guide explains why you should avoid buying a home next to one of these things.

 10 things you should avoid buying a home next to